-- Has a defined user interface. - Has full access to Salesforce data. - Can be used to create an integrated experience in the Salesforce1 app. - Gives you a way to include your own apps/functionality with publisher actions. - Lets you customize Salesforce1 with point-and-click or programmatic customizations. - Lets you add functionality programmatically through Visualforce pages or Force.com Canvas apps. - Has defined navigation points.
+- Has a defined user interface. - Has full access to Salesforce data. - Can be used to create an integrated experience in the Salesforce1 app. - Gives you a way to include your own apps/functionality with quick actions. - Lets you customize Salesforce1 with point-and-click or programmatic customizations. - Lets you add functionality programmatically through Visualforce pages, Force.com Canvas apps, and the Lightning Component Framework. - Has defined navigation points.
 Salesforce1 customizations or apps adhere to the Salesforce1 navigation.
-So, for example, a Visualforce page can be called from the navigation menu or from the publisher. - Enables you to leverage existing Salesforce development experience, both point-and-click and programmatic. - Is included in all Salesforce editions and supported by salesforce.com.
+So, for example, a Visualforce page can be called from the navigation menu or from a custom action in the action bar. - Enables you to leverage existing Salesforce development experience, both point-and-click and programmatic. - Is included in all Salesforce editions and supported by Salesforce.